 Aaron helps clients to engage in business, banking and trade in the world's most challenging markets and deal with the most sensitive technologies.
 With experience in 50 countries on 5 continents, he understands the issues of international business.

-Chris Kao is based in Pillsbury’s San Francisco and Silicon Valley offices, where he focuses on intellectual property and complex commercial litigation.
-Chris is the co-leader of Pillsbury’s Taiwan practice.
+Chris Kao focuses his practice on intellectual property and complex commercial litigation.
+Chris is Pillsbury’s Intellectual Property Litigation practice group leader and Taiwan practice co-leader.

 Mark Lessard, Pillsbury’s global Finance practice leader, advises dozens of clients worldwide on high-stakes debt and equity transactions, many of which have won “Deal of the Year” awards.